 We invite you to download and try this complete set of lesson resources, including facilitation guides, PowerPoint facilitation slides, handouts, and background information.
 And because we want widespread introduction of plants into preservice experiences, we’ve designed the entire lesson for use without any need for grow lights or other specialized equipment.
 All you need are Fast Plants seeds, recycled deli-containers or Petri dishes, and a shared commitment to combat plant blindness!

-Then, please join our collaboration to design preservice learning experiences with Fast Plants to introduce plants as powerful model organisms early in teachers’ careers.
-Sign up for our newsletter, and let us know you’re joining us on working to promote plant vision!
+Then, please join our collaboration to design preservice learning experiences with Fast Plants to introduce plants as powerful model organisms early in teachers’ careers; we’d love to hear from you about how you’re working to promote plant vision!

 Author: Hedi Baxter Lauffer directs Teaching and Learning for the Wisconsin Fast Plants Program in the Department of Plant Pathology at the University of Wisconsin–Madison.
 Her research and work with teacher professional development is closely tied to the SIMPL model.